-The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in / or outside the school when using school equipment or systems.
+Oryx International school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in / or outside the school when using school equipment or systems.
 The school policy restricts usage as follows:

-an C Orbital Educ ation Scho ol User Acti ons Acceptable Acceptable at certain times Acceptable for nominated Unacceptable Unacceptable and illegal , data transfer, that contain or Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 х post, download, upload, data transfer, proposals or comments that contain or Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х download, ssals or com Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 х tes, make, post, dow al, remarks, proposals Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х Pornography х Internet sit on, materia Promotion of any kind of discrimination Х visit Interr pass on, n threatening behaviour, including promotion of physical violence or mental harm х not v te or p Promotion of extremism or terrorism х Users shall not visit Internet communicate or pass on, mate relate to: Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute x

-Using school systems to run a private business Х

-Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school х
+User Actic ons Acceptable Acceptable at certain times Acceptable for nominated Unacceptable Unacceptable and illegal data transfer, that contain or Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 х load, dat nents that Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 х ke, post, d arks, propos Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х ss, ma I, rema Pornography Х net sites material, Promotion of any kind of discrimination Х visit Interr pass on, n threatening behaviour, including promotion of physical violence or mental harm Х l not v te or p Promotion of extremism or terrorism Х Users shall not communicate or relate to: Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using sch ool systems to run a private business Х ••• tems, applications, websites or other mechanisms that bypass g or other safeguards employed by the school x

 Infringing copyright Х

-Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) х
+Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) x

 Creating or propagating computer viruses or other harmful files Х

 Unfair usage (downloading / uploading large files that hinders others in their use of the internet) х

 On-line gaming (educational) Х

 On-line gaming (non-educational) Х

 On-line gambling Х

 On-line shopping / commerce Х

 File sharing Х

-Use of social media -see above Х
+Use of social media -see above x

-Use of messaging apps) ĸ
+Use of messaging apps x

-Use of video broadcasting e.g. YouTube) ×
+Use of video broadcasting e.g. YouTube х